udanielnogueira/markdown-syntax/README.md

 ## Ordered lists

-To create an ordered list, add line items with numbers followed by periods.
+Add line items with numbers followed by periods, you can indent them too.
 The numbers don’t have to be in numerical order, but the list should start with the number one.
-Indent one or more items to create a nested list.

 ~~~~markdown
 1. First item